tapilew/equilibrio-alpha/README.md

 - **Phase 1: MVP (Hackathon - Day 1-5):**
-  - **Strictly USDC:** All amounts are requested, paid, recorded, and displayed _only_ in USDC.
+  - **Strictly USDC:** All amounts are requested, paid, recorded, and displayed _only_ in USDC within the POS interface.
-  - **No Local Currency Equivalent:** The UI will **not** display any PAB/USD equivalent price during the hackathon MVP to avoid reliance on external price feeds.
+  - **No Local Currency Equivalent:** The UI will **not** display any PAB/USD equivalent price during the hackathon MVP.
+This is a deliberate design choice to guarantee reliability and simplicity by avoiding dependence on external price feeds or potentially inaccurate hardcoded values.
 Merchants define the price in USDC, customers pay in USDC.
-This simplifies the MVP significantly and avoids needing unreliable hardcoded values or unavailable oracles.
-The 1:1 backing of USDC provides inherent price stability relative to USD.
+The 1:1 backing of USDC provides inherent price stability relative to USD, making it suitable for the dollarized Panamanian market.
-- **Phase 2: Post-Hackathon (Centralized Price Hint):** Introduce a _display-only_ approximate PAB/USD value fetched via a centralized API (e.g., CoinGecko or a reliable banking API) in the Convex backend, clearly labeled as indicative.
+- **Phase 2: Post-Hackathon (Centralized Price Hint):** Introduce a _display-only_ approximate PAB/USD value fetched via a centralized API (e.g., CoinGecko or a reliable banking API) in the Convex backend, clearly labeled as **indicative** within the app.
 - **Phase 3 onwards:** Evaluate oracle availability on the chosen BlockDAG or implement more robust multi-source centralized fetching with caching and failovers.
 Explore potential integration with Circle's APIs for enhanced data